-Following the 2016 externally-facilitated review and based on interviews and reviews of Board and Committee papers, Independent Audit stated in its February 2017 report that:
+Based on interviews with Board members and executive management and detailed reviews of Board and Committee papers, Independent Audit stated in its February 2017 report that:

-- a very thorough approach to follow-through of the agreed actions had been adopted
+- a very thorough approach to follow-through of the agreed actions has been adopted

 - considerable progress has been made across many aspects of the Board’s activities, including a strong focus on cost and competitiveness as well as considerable attention given to other crucial areas, including relations with local communities, and to safety and health

-Following the externally-facilitated review, the Chairman and the Senior Independent Director met to agree an action plan for closing the gaps identified by Independent Audit.
+Following the 2019 externally-facilitated review, the Chairman and the Senior Independent Director will meet to agree an action plan for closing any gaps identified and the Nomination and Governance Committee will evaluate gap-closure progress.

-During the year, the Senior Independent Director also asked Non-Executive Directors to complete a survey on the Chairman’s effectiveness.
+During 2018, the Senior Independent Director asked Non-Executive Directors to complete a survey on the Chairman’s effectiveness.
 At a meeting without the Chairman present, the Senior Independent Director presented consolidated results to Non-Executive Directors and agreed on both positive aspects and improvement opportunities, which were summarised in a feedback letter shared by the Senior Independent Director with the Chairman.
-The Chairman used these comments to improve further the effective operation of the Board.
+The Chairman used these comments to continue to improve the operation of the Board.

-In turn, the Chairman assessed each of the Non-Executive Directors’ individual effectiveness, performance and potential to assume new Board or Committee roles, as input to update the Board and Committee succession plans.
+In turn, the Chairman assessed each of the Non-Executive Directors’ individual effectiveness, performance and potential to assume new Board or Committee roles, in order to update the Board and Committee succession plans.